TheThingsIndustries/lorawan-stack-docs/doc/content/reference/adr/_index.md

 - Bandwidth
 - Transmission power

-See [The Things Network Learn](https://www.thethingsnetwork.org/docs/lorawan/adaptive-data-rate/) for a general description of ADR.
+See [The Things Network LoRaWAN documentation](https://www.thethingsnetwork.org/docs/lorawan/adaptive-data-rate/) for a general description of ADR.
+See the [Spreading Factors](https://www.thethingsnetwork.org/docs/lorawan/spreading-factors/) section to learn how spreading factor influence data rate, range and battery life.

 ## The Things Stack ADR Algorithm